 Lifestyle tips for a Healthy Liver and Gallbladder

 A healthy liver is responsible for the delicate balance of hormones

-Manipulation to increase bile flow.
+Consider the healing benefits of chiropractic, acupuncture and acupressure.
+Chiropractic care and spinal manipulation can help to increase bile flow.
 Stimulating certain reflex points can help normalize the flow of bile, even if your gallbladder has been removed.
 Stimulate and massage these areas daily: the web of skin between the thumb and index finger on the right hand, the bottom of the right foot in the mid-area is the reflex point for the small intestine and the rib cage on the right side.

 induced liver damage caused 54% and 16% of the cases of acute liver failure in the United Kingdom and United States, respectively.

-Use natural skincare products.
+with a few simple ingredients.
 The average woman puts several hundred chemicals on her body every day, which compromises the lymph and liver.

 Rule out heavy metal toxicity

 Rule out underlying viral infections such as Epstein-Barr

-Monitor liver function with annual blood tests to detect elevated values (AST, ALT, GGT, triglycerides, iron, ferritin), digestion and immune markers.
+Monitor liver function with annual blood tests to detect elevated values (AST, ALT, GGT as well as insulin, A1c, uric acid, triglycerides, iron

 Daily bowel movements are crucial for a healthy functioning liver and gallbladder.
 Constipation

 Nutrient support for a Healthy Liver and Gallbladder